-Each year a mix of community members and PSU students travel to India to spend a few weeks working, learning and collaborating with social enterprises.
+Each year a mix of community members and PSU students travel to India or Cambodia, or participate in a Portland intensive where they spend two weeks working, learning and collaborating with social enterprises.

 "The most incredible part of the journey was being in the field with the people of India and seeing social impact take shape.
 No classroom alone could offer this kind of inspiring and humbling experience."

 --Amelia Pape, 2009 India SEFS, co-founder of My Street Grocery.